Treevyy/README-File-Generator/README.md

   4. Inside the terminal install the dependencies with the command: npm i

-  5. After dependencies are installed run the application with the command: node index
+  5. After dependencies are installed run the application with the command: node index.js

   ## Usage
   To generate your README file: